 Amy Robach Honored at 27th Annual All Star Night, Roswell Park’s Signature Gala

-Buffalo, N.Y. – Amy Robach was honored Saturday evening at the 27th annual All Star Night, Roswell Park Cancer Institute’s signature black-tie gala, for the extraordinary courage she has shown in the face of her breast cancer battle.
+Buffalo, N.Y. – Amy Robach was honored Saturday evening at the 27th annual All Star Night, Roswell Park Comprehensive Cancer Center’s signature black-tie gala, for the extraordinary courage she has shown in the face of her breast cancer battle.

 The “Good Morning America” news anchor was diagnosed with breast cancer in 2013 after an on-air mammogram.
 She chose to fight the disease in the public eye in order to spread awareness and hope to as many individuals as possible.
 Robach’s book, “Better: How I Let Go of Control, Held On to Hope, and Found Joy in My Darkest Hour,” demonstrates her courage while outlining her fight, her motivation and her optimism, bringing further encouragement to those who share in the fight against cancer.

 Tonight’s event was presented by M&T Bank and celebrated the theme of Masquerade, which transported more than 1,000 guests to an evening of elegance.

 The event, which was co-chaired by Christine and Charles Lorenz, also included recognition of The 11 Day Power Play, which received the Katherine Anne Gioia Inspiration Award.
 In a grueling effort led by event founders Mike and Amy Lesakowski, 40 committed hockey players spent 11 continuous days playing hockey while eating and sleeping at HarborCenter in downtown Buffalo and raising $1.2 million for cancer research at Roswell Park.